-General Property, Plant and Equipment, Net
+Property, Plant and Equipment, Net

-General Property, Plant and Equipment, Net consists of internal-use software and is recognized and measured in accordance with SFFAS No. 6, Accounting for Property, Plant, and Equipment.
+Property, Plant and Equipment, Net consists of internal-use software and is recognized and measured in accordance with SFFAS No. 6, Accounting for Property, Plant, and Equipment.

 Costs incurred for internal use software during the software development phase are capitalized in accordance with SFFAS No. 10, Accounting for Internal Use Software.

-General property, plant and equipment is subject to depreciation and carried at net cost once placed into service.
+Property, plant and equipment is subject to depreciation and carried at net cost once placed into service.
 Depreciation and amortization are computed by the straight-line method over the estimated useful lives of equipment and software.
 Internal use software has a useful life of three years per the NCUA capitalization policy.

-General Property, Plant, and Equipment, Net consists of fully depreciated internal-use software with a cost of \$2.0 million as of December 31, 2022 and 2021.
+Property, Plant, and Equipment, Net consists of fully depreciated internal-use software with a cost of \$2.0 million as of December 31, 2023 and 2022.